zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![Two Person Plan, High-Pro Plan, and Four Person Plan boxes are visible in this screenshot of the home page, and all three boxes' Select this plan buttons are highlighted.](media/bfyo-web-plans.png "Select a plan")

 26. On the **Place Order** screen, select **Place Order**.
 This will create a new order in the Cosmos DB `orders` collection.
-Within 5 minutes the Timer trigger of your function will fire, and then send the order on to the `orderqueue` for processing.
+Within 5 minutes, the Timer trigger of your function will fire and then send the order on to the `orderqueue` for processing.

     ![The Place Order button is highlighted at the bottom of the Place Order page.](media/bfyo-place-order.png "Place your order page")